Bulk and edge dynamics of a 2D Affleck-Kennedy-Lieb-Tasaki model: Introduction

 \section{Introduction}

-The Haldane phase \cite{1983Continuum,1983Nonlinear} is a famous symmetry protected topological (SPT) phase which only has short-range quantum entanglement and is firstly found in the $S=1$ Heisenberg antiferromagnetic chain.
-Generally, the SPT phase is proposed to describe the system protected by symmetry in any dimension that can not be transformed into trivial state unless closing the bulk gap or breaking the symmetry\cite{2009Tensor}.
-Recently, some numerical results have found that the non-trivial surface in the SPT phase can cause unusual critical behaviors, whose mechanism is still puzzling and under debate \cite{zhang2017unconventional,ding2018engineering}.
-Although the classical surface critical behaviors (SCBs) have been explained well by the renormalization group theory, the quantum origin of the unconventional SCBs remains unclear in the field theory \cite{zhu2021surface,weber2018nonordinary}.

-In a previous work, the two-dimensional Affleck-Kennedy-Lieb-Tasaki (AKLT) phase \cite{1987Rigorous} has been constructed on the square-octagon lattice.
-Three quantum critical points (QCPs) separate four phases in the model.
-By using large scale quantum Monte Carlo (QMC), the reference \cite{zhang2017unconventional} proves that all three bulk QCPs belong to the same $O(3)$ universality class but the surface critical behaviors are different from the bulk QCPs.
-The surface critical exponents at the SPT-N\'eel order QCP contrast with those at the plaquette valence bond crystal (PVBC)-N\'eel order QCPs while they still satisfy the scaling relation.
-The critical behavior of the square-octagon lattice has inspired great interest for surface critical behaviors.
+The Haldane phase \cite{1983Continuum,1983Nonlinear} is a famous symmetry protected topological (SPT) phase which only has short-range quantum entanglement and is first found in the $S=1$ Heisenberg antiferromagnetic chain.
+Generally, the SPT phase is proposed to describe the system protected by symmetry in any dimension that can not be transformed into a trivial state unless closing the bulk gap or breaking the symmetry\cite{2009Tensor}.
+Recently, some numerical results have found that the non trivial surface in the SPT phase can cause unusual critical behaviors, whose mechanism is still puzzling and under debate \cite{zhang2017unconventional,ding2018engineering,zhu2021surface,weber2018nonordinary}.
+In a previous work, the two-dimensional Affleck-Kennedy-Lieb-Tasaki (AKLT) phase has been studied on the square-octagon lattice, where three quantum critical points (QCPs) separate four phases in the model \cite{1987Rigorous}.
+By using a large-scale quantum Monte Carlo (QMC), it was shown that all three bulk QCPs belong to the same $O(3)$ universality class \cite{zhang2017unconventional}.
+However, the surface critical behaviors are different at each QCP due to the nontrivial surfaces.
+From the perspective of spectrum, the gapless mode plays an important role on the surfaces.
+So far, few works have focused on the spectrum.
+It is very helpful to study the dynamical properties of edge spins.